SakilaWAW/daily-algorithm/readme.md

 Example 3:
  Input: [2, 2, 3, 1]
  Output: 1
  Explanation: Note that the third maximum here means the third maximum distinct number.
  Both numbers with value 2 are both considered as second maximum.

+##day12

+Here is the question:
+Compare two version numbers version1 and version2.
+If version1 > version2 return 1, if version1 <
+version2 return -1, otherwise return 0.

+You may assume that the version strings are non-empty and contain only digits and the . character.
+The . character does not represent a decimal point and is used to separate number sequences.
+For instance, 2.5 is not "two and a half" or "half way to version three", it is the fifth second-level
+revision of the second first-level revision.

+Here is an example of version numbers ordering:
+0.1 < 1.1 < 1.2 < 13.37

+##day13

+The question is:
+The string "PAYPALISHIRING" is written in a zigzag patternon a given number of rows like this:
+(you may want to display this pattern in a fixed font for better legibility)
+P A H N
+APLSIIG
+Y I R
+And then read line by line:
+"PAHNAPLSIIGYIR" Write the code that will take a string and make this conversion given a number of rows:

+string convert(string text, int nRows);
+convert("PAYPALISHIRING", 3) should return "PAHNAPLSIIGYIR".